Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 A: It's one of the "three great gardens" (along with Kairaku-en in Mito and Koraku-en in Okayama).
 Is it the best?
 That's subjective.
 Kenroku-en is the most varied — ponds, streams, waterfalls, teahouses, and 8,000+ trees across 11 hectares.
 It changes dramatically by season.

 Entry is just JPY 320 (~$2).
 During cherry blossom season and autumn foliage illumination events, entry is free and the garden is open at night.
-Those are magical experiences if you can time them.
+Time your visit to either and you'll witness something magical.

 Q: What's the deal with the 21st Century Museum's Swimming Pool?